iamtimbun/alx-system_engineering-devops/0x02-shell_redirections/README.md

-This is the file for shell redirections
+This is the directory for shell redirections